Following their semi-final exit from the FA Cup, Manchester City will welcome Durham to the City Football Academy.

 Durham will once again be without forward Nicki Gears, who is currently sidelined following an ACL injury.
 The visitors have been without Becky Salicki and Elizabeta Ejupi for several games now.
 It is still unclear whether they will make the journey to Manchester.Embed from Getty Images

 Taylor’s side currently sit ninth in the WSL.
 With only one win in their opening five league games, the Blues are struggling to replicate last season’s form.
 The Citizens finished close runners-up to Emma Hayes’ Chelsea.
 During his pre-match press conference, Taylor emphasized the importance of the league cup.
 When considering his teams current ability to get their hands on silverware, the cup is vital.

 Durham, on the other hand, are currently flying in the Championship.
-They sit in top spot with 18 points from their opening 7 games.
+They sit in the top spot with 18 points from their opening seven games.
 Last season’s runners-up may well fancy their chances against a struggling Manchester City.
-A victory against the Blues would see their opponents move into the top half of group B with 2 group stage games left to play.
+A victory against the Blues would see their opponents move into the top half of Group B with two group-stage games left to play.

 Ones to watch

 With the goal to bring their meeting with United level, Beth Hepple could prove an issue for Manchester City.
-The 25 year old has been the club’s top goalscorer for the past 3 seasons.
-She has 5 goals so far this season, and the midfielder shows no sign of slowing down.
+The 25-year-old has been the club’s top goalscorer for the past three seasons.
+She has five goals so far this season, and the midfielder shows no sign of slowing down.